CallumBoase/knack-api-helper/README.md

 async function uploadFilesTest() {

-    //Assuming there's a file stored in the same directory this is running called test.html
+    //Assuming there's are files stored in the same directory this is running called example..png, example2.png, example3.png
     //Extract the necessary information from the file and create a file stream const filePaths = [
         path.join(__dirname, 'example.png'),